To guide child protection workers to support the education needs of children in the Chief Executive Officer's (CEO's) care.

 You must inform the school in advance about appointments during school hours.

 Children and young people up to age 25 who are or who have been in care, can apply to a Registered Training Organisation (RTO) for consideration against financial hardship criteria as per the organisation’s policy.

-When requested by a RTO, child protection workers must verify the young person’s care status as a care leaver.
+When requested by a RTO, you must verify the young person’s care status as a care leaver.
 If no waiver is granted, a young person who is eligible for leaving care services under s.96 of the Children and Community Services Act 2004 (CCS Act) should receive assistance from the Department.

 RTO’s Student Services also offer a range of services to support young people in care, such as life skills development, career guidance, job search training, work experience and literacy and numeracy support.
 Further guidance can be located in related resources and via the RTO:

 Child protection workers must refer to the Apprenticeship Agreement Information Sheet in related resources for further guidance.

 The annual Achiever Awards provide financial assistance and encouragement to young people aged 15 to 25 years who have been in the care of the CEO and are persevering with their further education and training.
 The only criteria is that the young person is currently enrolled in the first year of: